mbaumer/us_hep_funding/docs/_states/KY.md

 ### Committees
 Brett Guthrie is the #1 Republican on the House Subcommittee on Higher Education and Workforce Development

-Brett Guthrie is the #13 Republican on the House Committee on Energy and Commerce
+Brett Guthrie is the #12 Republican on the House Committee on Energy and Commerce

 ### HEP Grants
 ```
-This district received no SC HEP grants from 2012-2016
+This district received no SC HEP grants from 2012-2017
 ```
 ### SC Contracts
 ```
-This district received no SC contracts from 2012-2017
+This district received no SC contracts from 2012-2018
 ```
 ### NSF MPS Grants
 ```
-In the past 5 years, this district has received: $751,999.00 in NSF MPS grants.
+In the past 6 years, this district has received: $1,180,275.00 in NSF MPS grants.
                                                     Amount ($)
 Institution                                   Year
 WESTERN KENTUCKY UNIVERSITY RESEARCH FOUNDATI 2012      254000
                                               2013      497999
+                                              2015      300468
+                                              2016      127808
 ```
 ---
 <a name="KY-03"></a>
 [Back to top](#top)
-## KY-03 -- Rep. John Yarmuth (D) -- [Wikipedia](https://en.wikipedia.org/wiki/KY-03)
+## KY-03 -- Rep. John A. Yarmuth (D) -- [Wikipedia](https://en.wikipedia.org/wiki/KY-03)
 ### Committees
-John Yarmuth is not on any of our key committees
+John A. Yarmuth is not on any of our key committees

 ### HEP Grants
 ```
-In the past 5 years, this district has received: $151,000.00 in SC HEP grants.
+In the past 6 years, this district has received: $151,000.00 in SC HEP grants.
                                Amount ($)
 Institution              Year
 UNIVERSITY OF LOUISVILLE 2012           0